-Before you can begin receiving patches, you need to configure Patch Services, select a Patch Server from a Primary Server in the zone, and set the daily schedule for downloading patches.
+Before you can begin receiving patches, you need to start the subscription service on one of your ZENworks Servers and set the daily schedule for downloading patches.

-When a new patch is detected from a device patch scan, the Patch Server downloads the patch information for ZENworks Control Center.
+When a new patch is available from the subscription service, a ZENworks Server downloads it automatically.
 The Patches page (on the Security tab) displays the new patch, along with a description and business impact.
 You can deploy the patch to devices or disregard the patch.

-Patch Management stays current with the latest patches and fixes by regular Internet communication with Patch Services to update patch catalogs on zone devices.
+Patch Management stays current with the latest patches and fixes by regular Internet communication with the ZENworks Patch Subscription Service.
 After the initial 60-day evaluation period, Patch Management requires a paid subscription to continue its daily download of the latest vulnerability and patch information.

-If there are multiple ZENworks Servers in your Management Zone, you can select any one of them to be the Patch Server.
-The server that is selected as the Patch Server becomes an Ondemand Content Master (OCM) by default.
-If you configure one or more additional OCMs in the Server Hierarchy configuration, you can remove the OCM designation from the selected Patch Server.
-Only Primary servers can be configured as OCMs and only an OCM can download patches from patch repositories.
+If there are multiple ZENworks Servers in your Management Zone, you can select any one of them to be the Patch Management Server.
+The server that is selected as the Patch Management Server should have the best connectivity to the Internet, because it is downloading new patches and updates on a daily basis.